logiclogue/ludum-dare-40/README.md

     - Create a sprite sheet
     - Create a gulp plugin which will transform the sprite sheets into JSON
     - Update the grass so that it has 3dness
+    - Update the water so that it's height is a function of time and its position

 ## Ideas